nreaLms/halflife-featureful/README.md

 * Ally monsters can have a configurable tolerance level to player hits.
 * Monsters can have an alternative trigger condition to fire their trigger target.
 * 'Non-solid corpse' flag that makes monster's model non-solid upon dying (useful if you want to prevent blocking doors or pushables by dead bodies).
+* 'Don't greet player' flag that prevents a monster saying hello to the player.

 ### Alien slave features